FAQ

 What is TAE Technologies’ unique approach to confining plasma?

 Achieving fusion is essentially the task of creating and containing lightning in a laboratory.
 Plasma is a fickle, oozy substance.
-The challenge of containing it is akin to holding Jell-O together using rubber bands.
-You may attempt this by using an increasing number of rubber bands in order to create a suitable physical barrier.
-Or you may seek ways to alter the texture of plasma to make it more cohesive, similar to adding more gelatin to runny Jell-O.
+The challenge of confining it is akin to holding Jell-O together using rubber bands.
+You could try adding an increasing number of rubber bands in an effort to create a suitable physical barrier to hold the plasma in place.
+But a more effective approach may be to seek ways to alter the texture of plasma to make it inherently more cohesive – similar to adding more gelatin to thicken runny Jell-O.

 How does nuclear fusion differ from nuclear fission?
 Can a fusion plant experience a meltdown?